Got Muscle? 9 Beginner Strength Training Routines For Women

 How many days a week should a woman be doing a weight lifting routine?

-Most people like trainers and doctors recommend that you do some sort of strength training at least 3 times a week.
+Most people like personal trainers and doctors recommend that you do some sort of strength program at least 3 times a week.
 If this seems feasible for you then go for it!

-To start out, I would recommend more along the lines of 2 times a week to give yourself enough recovery time to feel better and not be too sore.
+To start out, I would recommend for the best results doing full body workouts more along the lines of 2 times a week to give your entire body enough recovery time to feel better and not be too sore.
 As your body gets used to it, you can start doing full strength training routines that call for 3-4 days of the week.

 What about weight training for women who are of a “certain age”?